Finding a supervisor

 Search for a supervisor

-There are generally three ways to find a supervisor at Murdoch.
+There are generally two ways to find a supervisor at Murdoch.

 Search for an expert in your field